By Jeff Nyamboga

 With many households and business enterprises facing high energy costs, the fallacy doing rounds is that Oil prices will drop by more than 50% of the current pump prices.

 The World Bank and the World Economic Forum ranks Kenya poorly on the easy of doing business index and Global Competitive Index respective.
-Kenya is among countries with high energy costs, making locally produced products highly uncompetitive.
+Kenya is among countries with high energy costs, making locally produced products highly noncompetitive.

 The discovery of Oil is never without disappointment, some countries that have discovered huge oil deposits have registered dismal economic records far worse than countries with little or no benefit of such important natural resources.